ranjodh-kaur/PPS-e-books/Expressions.md

 - Logical Operators
 - Bitwise Operators
 - Assignment Operators
-Misc Operators
+- Misc Operators
-We will, in this chapter, look into the way each operator works.
+We will, look into the way each operator works.

 **Arithmetic Operators**

+An arithmetic operator performs mathematical operations such as addition, subtraction, multiplication, division etc on numerical values (constants and variables).

 The following table shows all the arithmetic operators supported by the C language.
 Assume variable A holds 10 and variable B holds 20 then −

 Show Examples